- January 3, 2020

 - Background to the study or Introduction

-Here the major concepts are defined and expatiated.
+Here the major concepts are defined.
 This section should be more than two pages depending on the institution’s recommendation.
 A first-timer can get through this section by focusing on definition along with an overview of the key concepts in the paper.

 The writer has to have identified the key topics before writing this section.
 It is of note that this section exists to “tell the background story” behind the problem been solved by the research or academic work.

 - Problem Statement

 Here the problem the research is focused on is clearly explained.
 The problem to be solved has to be very clear; statistics are usually helpful in this area.

 - Aims and objectives